⚠️ Universal Analytics no longer processes data for standard GA accounts.

 Wish to update to the latest version?

 Have you used this article before 31 January 2022 to configure Universal Analytics?
-We'd be happy to help you update your configuration to the latest version.
+We'd happily help you update your configuration to the latest version.
 Feel free to reach out to your Success Manager for more information.

-- Select Existing workspace and select the default workspace (or select the one you prefer to add the changes to)
+5. Select the Existing workspace and select the default workspace (or select the one you prefer to add the changes to)

-- Select to Merge the selected workspace with content of imported container
+6. Select to Merge the selected workspace with the content of the imported container

 Step 2: Connect your Google Analytics Property

 There are different ways to connect the publications to Google Analytics.
-You can create a new property to track your online publications only, you can use the same property that is also tracking your website, or you can re-use the property that you had connected before using Publitas' built-in Google Analytics connection.
+You can create a new property to track your online publications only, use the same property that is also tracking your website, or re-use the property that you had connected before using Publitas' built-in Google Analytics connection.

 Creating a new property in Google Analytics